StevenCostiou/Pharo-Object-Centric-Tutorial/README.md

 # Pharo Object Centric Breakpoint Tutorial

+This tutorial starts by an `Installation` part and is followed by a `Tutorial` part.
+If you use the experimental image, then you can directly start with the `Tutorial` part.

 ## Installation

 If you use the experiment image, you can skip this part and directly go to the `Tutorial` part.